 Generally, you should use the Company's assets only for legitimate Company business.
 Under no circumstances may you use the Company's systems to view, store, or send unlawful, offensive, pornographic, or other inappropriate materials.
-In addition, protecting Company assets against loss, theft, waste, or other misuse is the responsibility of every employee, officer, and director.
+In addition, protecting Company assets against loss, theft, waste, or other misuse is the responsibility of everyone.